 AWS Penetration Testing

-Improve Cloud Security
+Improve AWS Security

-Whether you are migrating to AWS, developing cloud-native applications in AWS, using Amazon Elastic Kubernetes Service (EKS), or pentesting annually for compliance, penetration testing AWS helps you find cloud security gaps that create exposure and risk.
+Whether you are migrating to AWS, developing cloud-native applications in AWS, using Amazon Elastic Kubernetes Service (EKS), or pentesting annually for compliance, AWS penetration testing helps you find cloud security gaps that create exposure and risk.

 Gartner estimates up to 95% of cloud breaches occur due to human error, such as misconfigurations, and attackers continuously scan the internet to find these exposures.

-AWS pentesting identifies exposure of public-facing files, S3 buckets open to the internet, and security gaps in your AWS Identity and Access Management (IAM) configuration.
+AWS pentesting identifies the exposure of public-facing files, S3 buckets open to the internet, and security gaps in your AWS Identity and Access Management (IAM) configuration.

 AWS Pentesting Techniques

 Our AWS penetration testing service includes a cloud services configuration review and external and internal penetration testing techniques, such as:

 - System and services discovery

 - Domain privilege escalation